 \subsection{Freeze-out}

-In this conceptional approach to dilepton emission from QCD matter created in heavy-ion collisions it is logical to define a third phase, which spans the time after the system's chemical composition of particles is frozen and only changed by electroweak, or strong decays with ($c\tau \gg t_{\mathrm{f.o.}}$).
-The idea behind this classification is to identify contributions to the integrated dilepton yield which can be understood as being due to dilepton or Dalitz decays of hadrons in vacuum and proportional to the hadron yields at freeze-out.
-With this definition, the yield connected to this stage of the collision can in principle be derived independently if the respective hadron multiplicities of a certain reaction class are measured and the decay processes is well understood.
+In this conceptional approach to dilepton emission from QCD matter created in heavy-ion collisions it is logical to define a third phase, which spans the time after the chemical composition of particles in the system is frozen and can only be changed by electroweak, or strong decays with ($\tau \gg t_{\mathrm{f.o.}}$).
+The idea behind this classification is to identify contributions to the integrated dilepton yield which can be understood as being due to dilepton decays of hadrons at freeze-out.
+With this definition, the dilepton yield connected to this stage of the collision can in principle be derived independently if the respective hadron multiplicities of a certain reaction class are measured and the decay processes is well understood.
 Based on observed multiplicities and phase space distributions of hadrons, the expected dilepton yield from this stage can be calculated using the respective branching ratios for decay channels with a dilepton in the final state.
 The resulting invariant mass distribution containing dileptons from different hadronic sources is called \textit{hadronic cocktail}, or in brief \textit{cocktail}.
-This approach can be verified experimentally by comparing a derived cocktail to the measured dilepton invariant mass distribution in elementary reactions (\mycf Sec.~\ref{sec:exp-elementary}), or by inspecting a very peripheral heavy-ion reaction class.
+This approach can be verified experimentally by comparing a derived cocktail to the measured dilepton invariant mass distribution in elementary reactions (\mycf Sec.\,\ref{sec:exp-elementary}), or by inspecting a very peripheral heavy-ion reaction class.